 Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
-The consolidated financial statements are presented in Hong Kong dollars ("HK\$") which is one of the functional currencies of the principal operating subsidiaries of the Group and the presentation currency of these consolidated financial statements.
+The consolidated financial statements are presented in Hong Kong dollars ("HK\$") which is the Company's functional and the presentation currency.